RTL Deutschland

-RTL Deutschland (formerly known as Mediengruppe RTL Deutschland) is a German media company based in Cologne, North Rhine-Westphalia.
+RTL Deutschland (previously Mediengruppe RTL Deutschland) is a German media company based in Cologne, North Rhine-Westphalia.
 It was founded in 2007 as a holding company for the German television, broadcasting and content production businesses of the RTL Group, which is majority-owned by Bertelsmann.

-On 14 June 2021 it was announced that the Mediengruppe RTL Deutschland will be renamed in September 2021 as part of a re-branding to RTL Deutschland.
-In this context, both the company and the broadcaster RTL will get new logos and a new design.
+On 14 June 2021 it was announced that the Mediengruppe RTL Deutschland would be renamed in September 2021 as part of a re-branding to RTL Deutschland.
+In this context, both the company and the broadcaster RTL got new logos and a new design.

 History

 In 2000, Bertelsmann and Pearson announced that they would merge their television and radio stations and production companies.
 This created RTL Group, based in Luxembourg, as a leading European media company.
 RTL's activities in Germany were also affected by this merger; Bertelsmann had gradually increased its stake in the German television broadcaster RTL in the 1990s.

 In 2007, television and content businesses in Germany were bundled under the umbrella of Mediengruppe RTL Deutschland.
 The company introduced a new brand identity and bundled digital competencies.